 - Review progress with the implementation of the OERu Strategic Plan 2015 – 2017

-- Plan the launch of the OERu 1st year of study
+- Plan the implementation of the OERu 1st year of study

 Meeting design and principles of engagement